Bikes & Pedestrians

 Bicycle Detection at Traffic Signals

-Many traffic signals are triggered by electrically charged wires buried under the pavement.
-When a vehicle stops over the wires, the metal disrupts the current, which sends a signal to a traffic light control box.
 Most bicycles contain enough metal to trigger the light, but you should know where the most sensitive spots are.
 Look for cut lines in the pavement, filled with tar.
 Depending on the shape, the most sensitive spots are:

 - Diamonds: just inside one of the points.